 To avoid busy periods, please do not turn up too early to your appointments.

-Please do not come to the hospital if you are experiencing any symptoms of COVID-19, flu or norovirus, unless it is an emergency.
+Please do not come to the hospital if you are experiencing any symptoms of flu or norovirus, unless it is an emergency.

 Please only contact your GP if your condition worsens during your waiting period.
 Unfortunately, non-urgent cases cannot be prioritised.